scipy-conference/scipy_proceedings/papers/pydra/paper.rst

-One of the main goal of *Pydra* wa sto support flexible creation of loops over inputs, i.e. flexible mapping of the values of the user provided inputs to the specific *Task*'s execution, similarly to the concept of the *Map-Reduce*.
+One of the main goal of *Pydra* is to support flexible creation of loops over inputs, i.e. flexible mapping of the values of the user provided inputs to the specific *Task*'s execution, similarly to the concept of the *Map-Reduce*.